George Cranfield Berkeley

-Sir George Cranfield Berkeley, (10 August 1753 – 25 February 1818) was a Royal Navy officer.
-An admiral, he was highly popular yet controversial in late eighteenth and early nineteenth century Britain.
+Admiral Sir George Cranfield Berkeley, (10 August 1753 – 25 February 1818) was a Royal Navy officer and politician who was highly popular yet controversial in late eighteenth and early nineteenth century Britain.
 Serving on several ships, Berkeley saw action at all three Battles of Ushant, commanded fleets in the West Indies and off Ireland and governed the supply routes to Portugal and Spain which kept Wellington's armies in the field during the Peninsular War.
 He also enjoyed an extensive political career, reforming military practices in Britain and participating in several prominent scandals including feuds with Charles James Fox and Hugh Palliser.

 Early career

 George Cranfield Berkeley was born in 1753, the third son of Augustus Berkeley, 4th Earl of Berkeley, and his courtier wife Elizabeth Drax.
 His father died when George was only two and the title Earl of Berkeley passed to his elder brother Frederick.
 George was privately educated until nine, when he attended Eton College, gaining a formal education until 1766 when he was attached to the royal yacht Mary, commanded by a relative, Augustus Keppel.
 Mary conveyed Princess Caroline Matilda to Denmark, where she was married to Christian VII of Denmark.
 Berkeley acted as page at her wedding.

 In 1767, Berkeley was attached to the squadron under Hugh Palliser based at Newfoundland.
 Berkeley was there mentored by Joseph Gilbert (who later accompanied James Cook) and John Cartwright (later a prominent political reformer).
 With these men, Berkeley participated in a survey of Newfoundland, learning seamanship, surveying and numerous other skills in the two-year commission.
 In 1769, Berkeley was transferred to the Mediterranean and served in the frigate HMS Alarm under John Jervis.
 For the next five years, Berkeley spent time in the Mediterranean and at home, making lieutenant in 1772 but failing to be elected as MP for Cricklade and then Gloucestershire after a bitter and enormously expensive contest.